Transatlantic New York to Lorient

 DAY 1 – NEW YORK

-Welcome on the first day at 6pm.
-You’ll help the crew with the final phase of preparing the boat for the transatlantic crossing, including stowing the supplies on board.
-You are welcomed by the preparation team and your instructors, and attend the safety briefing.
+Welcome on the first day around 6pm.
+Crew helps with the final phase of preparing the vessel for the one-stop Atlantic Crossing, including stowing the supplies on board.
+People are welcomed by the preparation team and attend the safety briefing.
 Set sail the following morning.

 DAY 2 – FIRST TACK

-The first few tacks are necessary to find your bearings on the boat, begin to tame the Challenge and get to know your crew.
-You’ll soon be heading south towards La Coruña.
+The first few tacks are necessary to find the bearings, begin to tame the Challenge 67 and get to know other mates on board.
+You’ll soon be heading North towards Saint-Pierre-and-Miquelon.

-DAYS 2 TO 7 – SAILING UP THE NORTH AMERICAN CONTINENT
+DAYS 2 TO 7 – GOING UP THE NORTH AMERICAN CONTINENT

-The first objective of your Transatlantic course is to reach Saint-Pierre & Miquelon.
-Allow 6 to 7 days’ sailing from New York.
-This first part of the crossing will give you the time you need to get to grips with the second chapter of your adventure.
-The stopover in Saint-Pierre is an experience in itself.
+The first objective of this Transat is to reach Saint-Pierre & Miquelon.
+Allow 6 to 7 days’ from New York.
+This first part of the offshore passage gives everyone the time to get to grips with the second chapter of this transatlantic.
+The stopover in Saint-Pierre is a great experience in itself.

 DAYS 7 & 8 – SAINT-PIERRE & MIQUELON

 A well-deserved stopover and the last stage before setting off across the Atlantic Ocean.
-Your stopover in Saint-Pierre & Miquelon takes you back to the days of the great sailing discoveries and fishing campaigns of the last century.
-An opportunity to recharge your batteries, stock up on fresh produce and share a drink or two.
+This stopover in Saint-Pierre & Miquelon takes you back to the days of the great sailing discoveries and fishing campaigns of the last century.
+An opportunity to recharge batteries, stock up on fresh produce and share a drink or two with your companions.

 Welcome to your new life!
 In front of you, the Old Continent, history, good food, wine and friends.
-But before that, you’ll need 15 days at sea to cross the Atlantic.
-You’ll take it in turns at the helm, maneuvering, navigating, keeping the log and living life on board, while enjoying some magical moments.
+But before that, you’ll need 15 days at sea to cross the Atlantic ocean.
+Crew takes turns at the helm, maneuvering, navigating, keeping the log and living life on board, while enjoying some magical moments.

 DAY 26 – BRITTANY IN SIGHT

 Land in sight!
-You’re almost there, and already emotions are running wild, between the excitement of returning to dry land.
-Your surroundings are changing: the sea, the wildlife, the smells, the noises are increasingly demanding your senses.
+Tis the end of your Transat.
+You’re almost there, and already emotions are running wild, between the excitement of returning to dry land after more than 20 days in total on the ocean.
+The surroundings are changing: the sea, the wildlife, the smells, the noises are increasingly demanding your senses.
 Will you arrive by day or by night?

-Back to life on land, with your head full of images, stories and anecdotes.
-You’ve just completed a crewed transatlantic crossing to New York!
+Back to life on land, with the head full of images, stories and anecdotes about this ocean crossing You’ve just completed a crewed transatlantic crossing from New York!
 You’re sure to impress a lot of people at the harbor café!

-You can enjoy France and Europe before returning home or before continuing your journey.
+Most people try to enjoy France and Europe before returning home or before continuing their journey.

-The Challenge 67 is a professionally crewed sailing ship, one of fourteen built for the BT Global Challenge, the crewed round-the-world race against the prevailing winds.
+A 21m (67 feet) vessel, one of fourteen built for the BT Global Challenge, the crewed round-the-world race against the prevailing winds.
 The majority of these boats still sail the world’s oceans today.
-This large 21m monohull is an extremely seaworthy, one-design cruising yacht.
+This large monohull is an extremely seaworthy, one-design cruising yacht.

 Life on Board during the Transatlantic

-Professional skippers : 2 french professional sailors fluent in Engliah, qualified as “Capitaine 200 Voile and Brevet d’État” equivalent to USCG Captain
+- Professional skippers : 2 professional sailors fluent in English

-Experts in sailing ships and familiar with the sailing area
+- Experts in sailing ships and familiar with offshore experience

 Crew life on a demanding sailboat